larsks/blog.oddbit.com-posts/2013-03-07-controlling-a-servo.md

+---
+layout: post
-Title: Controlling a servo with your Arduino
+title: Controlling a servo with your Arduino
-Date: 2013-03-07
+date: 2013-03-07
-Tags: arduino,hardware
+tags: arduino,hardware
+---

 I've recently started playing with an [Arduino][] kit I purchased a year ago (and only just now got around to unboxing).
 I purchased the kit